NeneWang/Concept-Logs/pages/Videogame Storytelling.md

 	- Anti Patterns:
 		- Genshin Impact - Breaks the immersion having characters.
 Makes no sense to have that many cut scenes to be honest
 		- Wow and Other MMORPGs such as Dragon Nest.
 (Breaks Immersion, is everyone on this epic journey? xdd)
-	- Good Examples - You are not uinique but a remplazable employee like.
+	- Good Examples - You are not unique but a reemplazable employee like.
 		- Lethal Company
 		- Hell Divers
 		- Counter Strike - Ready Or Not- Phantasmofobia